VishruthRajVV/Personal-Media-Server/README.md

 Enable the default filter list from filters→DNS blocklist.
 You can then add custom filters.

-# Content Access outside Localnetwork
+# Content Access outside Local Network

-To access the contents on the Server outside your localnetwork Port-Forward the Media Management application (jellyfin/Plex) to an open port or you can port-forward the same existing port.
+To access the contents outside your local network Port-Forward the Media Management application (jellyfin/Plex) to an open port or you can port-forward the same existing port.

+Port-Forwarding can be done from your Router's Gateway.
+Refer to the back side of your router for the gateway address. (common router gateway address is 192.168.1.1)

 Since Static IP is not something everybody uses you can use a service called noip from here: https://noip.com